DougBurke/chandraobs/notes/display.md

    inaccessible (roll angle + .. constraints), or even what part of the sky is visible now, for a given user (would need to know long/lat of the user to do this)

- - link to a description of what a TOO is

  - the joint-observation with field is potentially confusing, since I guess it's a proposal-wide field (ie should be